ZoeMildon/3D-faults/README.txt

 3) A kmz-file containing the fault traces and a table containing the fault properties

 If kml or kmz import is chosen please specify the utmzone (UTM zone number) and utmhemi (hemisphere,'n' or 's') variables in the faults_3D file.
+For shp-import, the file should also be projected in UTM coordinates.

 Required properties (either in the table or as attributes in the shape file) are: